AzumattDev/HearthBelow/Thunderstore/README.md

 - **Digging is subtraction.** A pickaxe hit subtracts a sphere/cube of density; the hoe adds it back.
 Zones are meshed in 16×16×16 chunks and only the chunks that changed are remeshed, which is what keeps digging cheap.
+- **The distant terrain follows along.** Valheim draws far-away ground as a coarse heightmap sheet that knows nothing about caves, which would otherwise show up as a wall or a sunken step across a zone you've dug into.
+Dug zones are cut out of that sheet, so what you see at range matches what you walk on.
 - **Persistence is replay.** The grid itself is never saved - that would be megabytes.
 Instead, each dig is stored as a tiny operation on the zone's TerrainComp ZDO (the same networked object vanilla uses for terrain edits), and the grid is rebuilt from heightmap + replayed ops